 TAHOE SOUTH BEER TRAIL

 The craft beer scene has long been “brewing” at Lake Tahoe, as several breweries and distilleries have established roots around the lake.
-Weave throughout California and Nevada as you drink your way through the best beer in the region.
+Enter: The Tahoe South Beer Trail.
+Weave throughout California and the Nevada side of Lake Tahoe as you drink your way through the best beer in the region.

 The perfect layer of frothy foam tops the beer poured from the taps at South Lake Brewing Company, where you’ll taste the largest onsite beer production in Lake Tahoe.
 Enjoy the tasting rooms at AleWorX, South of North Brewing Co., and Hangar Taproom and hang out with other beer lovers while telling about your latest adventures at the lake.